 Funder: National Institutes of Health

-Summary: Supports academic-industrial partnerships to develop AI tools integrating clinical imaging and multimodal data for advancing precision medicine in chronic and other health conditions.
+Summary: Supports academic-industrial partnerships to develop AI tools integrating clinical imaging with multimodal health data for precision medicine.

-Key Information: This is a forecasted opportunity; dates and details may change when the official NOFO is released.
+Key Information: This is a forecasted opportunity; details may change—monitor the program page for updates.